 THE BEST WILD SWIMMING SPOTS NEAR LONDON

-Swimming pools still aren’t allowed to open under the lockdown rules so when the temperature climbs and you need to cool off, you need to go wild instead.
+When the temperature climbs and you need to cool off (and you can’t get to a pool), you need to go wild instead.
 Hampstead Ponds and the Serpentine Lido are great for an open water dip in the city but if you venture just a little bit further out of London, there are some beaut spots for wild swimming, and you can bet they’ll be less crowded than the ponds and pools in town.

 Frensham Great Pond, Farnham